All the facts about blues history are now in one book. At five cents a page, it’s a blue (and yellow) chip investment.

-All you ever wanted to know about American music’s unique history is now available in ONE big illustrated book – the 390 pages and 46 chapters you’ll find reading AMERICA’S Gift.
-At five cents for each BIG 11′ x 8.5′ page, that’s not a bad bang for your bucks, quid, euros, etc
+All you ever wanted to know about American music’s own unique history is now available in ONE big illustrated book – the 390 pages and 46 chapters making up AMERICA’S Gift.
+At five cents for each BIG 11 inch x 8.5 inch page, that’s a good bang for your buck, pound, euro, etc

 “Twentieth-century music is based on the blues.
 You wouldn’t have jazz or any other modern music without the blues.
 And therefore every pop song, no matter how trite or crass, has got a bit of the blues in it – even without them knowing, even though they’ve washed most of it out.”